Free Willy 2: The Adventure Home poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Jesse lives contentedly with his adoptive parents Glen and Annie, having adjusted to family life since the first film.
 He's excited about summer plans and his connection to Willy remains strong..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Jesse's biological mother unexpectedly arrives with Elvis, Jesse's half-brother he never knew existed.
 She asks Glen and Annie to take Elvis for the summer, disrupting Jesse's plans and forcing him to confront his past..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.